- What is Interlibrary Loan?

 Where do I pick up and return my ILL materials?

-ILL materials may be returned to Christopher Center's or Law Library's Circulation Desks any time those libraries are open.
+ILL materials may be returned to Christopher Center's Circulation Desks any time the library is open.

 May I renew my loan?

-It is up to the lending library if they will renew the materials or not.
+This is up to the lending library.
 In most cases, you will be allowed one renewal request per loan (unless the lending library has specified otherwise).
 To request a renewal, log into ILLiad and click on "Checked out Items" under "View" and select the transaction number for item you want to renew.
 At the top of the next screen, you'll see "Renew Request" in red.
 Click on this, and your request will be placed and a temporary due date will appear at the top of the screen.
 This temporary due date is a guess and will probably change.
 This is because once we have your renewal request it is forwarded onto the lending library, and they send back a new due date, which probably will not be the same as ILLiad's guesstimated due date.
+You will receive an email letting you know whether your renewal has gone through.

 Where is the ILL Office and what are its hours?

-The Interlibrary Loan Office is located in the 2nd floor of the Christopher Center.
+The Interlibrary Loan Office is located on the 1st floor of the Christopher Center (room 175) in a staff-only area.
+If you would like to visit the office, you may either ask for assistance at the Circulation desk or call the ILL office at (219) 464-5363 (during normal office hours).
 Interlibrary Loan Office hours are Monday through Friday, 8:00am - noon and 1:00-4:30pm.

 If a student is working for a faculty member and needs to request loans on the faculty member's behalf, what is the best way to do this?